-Navratri, especially the Sharad Navaratri that leads to the festival of Dussehra, usually falls in the month of October.
+Navratri, especially the Sharad Navratri that leads to the festival of Dussehra, usually falls in the month of October.
 Navratri is celebrated across India in its own unique ways.
 Some of them are popular like Dandiya Raas of Gujarat.
 And Durga Puja of Bengal.
 Other celebrations well known across the region are like fasting in Northern parts of the country.
 Celebrations like Golu in Tamil Nadu and Bathukamma festival in Telangana region are still known only in the small regions that they are celebrated in.

 As the state of Telangana takes shape, its festivals will also start getting prominence.
 Awareness about them is being created outside the districts.
-This year I witnessed Bathukamma at Tank Bund in Hyderabad.
+This year I witnessed this festival at Tank Bund in Hyderabad.
 Incidentally, it was coupled with a display of strong Telangana identity.
 It was lead by the daughter of a prominent Telangana leader.

 It was a riot of celebration with many tribal dancers performing their traditional dance forms.
 Big and small mounds of flowers dominated the scene.
 Everything else happened around it.
 The biggest mound was on top of a tempo that towered over the crowds.
 The smallest ones were on steel plates.
 Most of the mounds were made with fresh flowers, easily available marigold dominating.
 But there were those made of paper flowers as well.

-Women at Bathukamma
+Women at the festival

 Read More – 50 Cities in India named after Devi

-The dance was simple, three claps and move in the circle along with traditional songs that typically talk about the everyday situations women face at home.
+The dance was simple, three claps and move in the circle.
+Along with traditional songs that typically talk about the everyday situations women face at home.
 A friend explained a song that is sung by a woman when her brother visits her.
 She is seeking permission from everyone in her in-laws family to visit her parents.
 They dance around and then leave the Bathukamma in a nearby waterbody.

 Lambada women with their colorful dresses and heavy silver jewelry stood out.
 They were favorites with the photographers.
 Another dancer with exquisite makeup ran through the crowd.
-Stopping only to pose for the pictures and to hand over her card that told that she (or was it a He) was a dancer in Telugu.
+Stopping only to pose for the pictures.
+And to hand over her card that told that she (or was it a He) was a dancer in Telugu.
 The only English line that I could read was Google Nookaji.
 Now is this not one innovative way to promote oneself.